prb112/openshift-demo/README.md

 # Is this a Red Hat or IBM supported solution?

-No. This is only a proof-of-concept that serves as a good starting point to understand how the various features works with OpenShift.
+No. This is only a proof-of-concept that serves as a good starting point to understand how the various features work with OpenShift.